pradeepamuthusamy/problem_solving/README.md

 # problem_solving
-This repository consist of problems solved that I solved daily using java
+This repository consist of coding problems that I solved daily using java .